L-Lainio/expressNoteTaker/README.md

 ## Credits

-Much of this application followed outline code found within the week 11 class activities (specifically activity 24).
-Also worked closely with one of class TA's Jenny Trevizo to handle the delete route functionality.
+Much of this application followed outline code found within the week 11 class activities.

 ## Features